robertosousa1/get-started-streamlit/README.md

 ## [](#getting-started):up: Getting started

 -   Clone this repo
--  Enter the folder `streamlit-app`
+-  Enter the folder `get-started-streamlit`
+-  Run `cd get-started-streamlit`
 -  Run `pip  install  -r  requirements.txt` to install the dependencies
 -  Run `streamlit run attachments.py` to see examples of how to attach files to your streamlit document
 -  Run `streamlit run components.py` to see examples of how to use web components in your streamlit document